Mary Maxim: Mary Maxim today

 Mary Maxim has looked to the internet to increase profits.
 They can attribute 25% of their sales to internet selling.

-Mary Maxim is now owned by the third generation of McPhedrains: Rusty and Jane.
+Mary Maxim is now owned by the third and fourth generation of McPhedrains: Rusty and Jane and their sons Chad and Mitch.
 Rusty became vice president of operations in 1987 and president in 1995.
 Mary Maxim celebrated their 50th anniversary in June 2006.